adaydar/MiSA-Unet/README.md

 Training and Testing:

-Prepare the dataset and then run the following command for pretrain:
+Prepare the dataset and then run the following command for training:

     python3 train.py